temporalio/documentation/docs/server-workflow-search.md

 - As a **keyword** it would only be matched by `SomeUniqueId` = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1".
 - As a **string** it would be matched by `SomeUniqueId` = "2dd8", which could cause unwanted matches.

-Also note that the **string** type can not be used in "Order By" search queries.
+Also note that the **string** type cannot be used in the "Order By" clause.

 There are some pre-allowlisted search attributes that are handy for testing, that have their types indicated in their name: